1968 Hurst Olds (sold back in 2006)

-My Good Friend LC's restoration knowledge combined with my Olds knowledge helped make this 68 Hurst Olds become one of the best 68 H/O Restorations out there.
+My Good Friend LC's restoration made this 68 Hurst Olds become one of the best 68 H/O Restorations out there.
 Jetico Car Restorations of Oklahoma did the painstaking very correct restoration (LC is known for his Oldsmobile Restorations...
 Hurst Olds/442 being his expertise too).
 This restoration took almost 5 years to complete.
 No expense was spared to make her the best correctly restored 68 Hurst Olds in the country (I believe).

 My 68 Hurst Olds was shipped to Miller Olds/Cadillac in Walnut Creek, Calif on 6/13/68.
 I have all the original owner registration documents.
 History of her is...
 Original owner was California.
 Second owner Florida, Third Owner Pennsylvania(Started Frame Up Resto).
 Then to my buddy LC in Oklahoma and now the finished jewel to me in New Jersey.
 Even the original California Black Plate and Owners Registration

 And yes... its all numbers correct... from the correct numbers matching wheel valvestem caps to the correct 68 valve keepers in the rebuilt engine.
 Numbers matching Rebuilt Engine/Rebuilt Trans/Rebuilt Rear/NOS Carb/Rebuilt Correct coded Master Cylinder/NOS Fuel Pump.
 All the brakes are new including brake lines.. fuel lines.
 The correct G-70-14 Goodyear Polyglass Tires.
 The center wheel trim rings are painted on, not chrome.
 I have the wood steering on her now.. and do have the original deluxe black steering wheel.
 Everything is correct and restored as the car was orignally made at Hurst.